Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

-To comprehensively capture individual driving styles and highlight inter-driver differences, we design style vector indicators based on vehicle control parameters and driver behavior data.
+\textbf{Style Vector Indicators} To comprehensively capture individual driving styles and highlight inter-driver differences, we design style vector indicators based on vehicle control parameters and driver behavior data.
 To identify the most distinctive trajectory-derived style indicators, we introduce a median normalization and variance-based discriminability method, inspired by classical robust statistical analysis \cite{moore2009introduction}.
 For each driver, we compute the indicator's mean and normalize it by the population median, capturing deviations from typical behavior.
-We then measure the variability of these normalized values across all drivers and select the top ten indicators with the highest standard deviation as representative style features, as Eq.~\ref{norm}.

-where $x'=x-x_{mid}$ and $x_{mid}$ means the median.
+We then measure the variability of these normalized values across all drivers and select the top ten indicators with the highest standard deviation as representative style features, as Eq.~\ref{norm}. where $x'=x-x_{mid}$ and $x_{mid}$ means the median.
 This process robustly highlights inter-driver differences while mitigating scale and outlier effects.
 More details can be found in Section~\ref{sec5.1} and Supplementary Material.